crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/widgets/DatatypeWidget.rst

 .. java:constructor:: public DatatypeWidget(WidgetProvider provider, String name, T datatype, int parent_index)
    :outertype: DatatypeWidget

-   Instantiates a new datatype widget.
+   Instantiates a new \ :java:ref:`DatatypeWidget`\  widget.

    :param context: the context
-   :param name: the name
+   :param name: the name of this widget
-   :param datatype: the datatype
+   :param datatype: the \ :java:ref:`EhrDatatype`\  to be handled by this widget
-   :param ontology: the ontology
+   :param ontology: the ontology used
    :param parent_index: the parent_index

 Methods